ASE G1 Maintenance & Lt. Repair Practice Test

 39.

 Answer A is wrong.
 A faulty ECT sensor causes the vehicle to overheat.
-But if it overheats after the coolant's been drained and filled, there is most likely an air pocket the cooling system.
+But if it overheats after the coolant's been drained and filled, there is most likely an air pocket in the cooling system.

 Answer B is wrong.
 A stuck open thermostat will result in a below normal operating temperature.